Greek conservatives drop February election demand

 The arrangement is intended to cut Greece's debt by 100 billion euros, allowing it to bring its debt from 160 percent of gross domestic product to a still huge but more manageable 120 percent by 2020.

-The so-called Private Sector Involvement (PSI) forms a central element of the overall bailout package, which Greece urgently needs to stave off a bankruptcy that could destabilise the entire euro zone.
+The so-called Private Sector Involvement (PSI) forms a central element of the overall bailout package, which Greece urgently needs to stave off a bankruptcy that could destabilize the entire euro zone.

 (Reporting by Angeliki Koutantou and George Georgiopoulos; Editing by Alison Williams)